 Ignoring the full breadth of the significance and purpose of chapter two is a glaring omission that leads to the conclusion that Genesis one and two are incompatible.
 As a result of this conclusion, Christians are drawn into defending the trustworthiness of Genesis one and two based upon an unintended and indefensibly narrow purpose.

-A friend of mine was in a position of bringin philosophers, theologians and scientist together.
-He heard arguments from evolutionary scientist arguing that the mere possible existence of God undermined scientist.
+A friend of mine was in a position of bringing philosophers, theologians, and scientists together.
+He heard arguments from evolutionary scientists arguing that the mere possible existence of God undermined science.
 He wrote William Dembski and me for a response.
-Continue reading →

 Continue reading →